 If your daughter is considering abortion because other people are putting pressure on her it’s important that she takes the time to think for herself.

 If you or your daughter needs support and a listening ear why not talk to a TPAC advisor?
-You can make an appointment, just drop in, or call or text our helpline.
+You can make an appointment, just drop in, or call our helpline.

 Is adoption an option?

 Adoption can be a very positive option for both your daughter and her baby.
 If she feels unable to care for the baby then adoption means she can arrange for them to be cared for by a loving family.
 It means she can give her child the kind of life she would want to give them, but perhaps cannot give them now, for whatever reason.

 Many people have negative images about the adoption process – often from films or books which do not give a true picture of what it is like in Britain today.
 Some things you may not know are:

 - Studies show that most adoptions work out happily

 - Your daughter can make her child a ‘life book’ that tells them what she would like them to know about her (and the father)

 - She can say what sort of people she would like as parents for her child